anditherobot/project-time/README.md

 Run `tns doctor` and ensure that it reports no issues.

 Follow the directions in [Chapter 1 of the NativeScript tutorial](https://docs.nativescript.org/tutorial/chapter-1).
 After `tns run android` you should see it compile the application, then it will launch the android emulator, which will display the text "My App".

-TODO: Check if it's necessary to add the Android SDK and platform-tools (in the android sdk folder) to the system path?
-I did but I'm not sure if this is necessary.